da11idkim/reading-notes/README.md

 ## 3 Reminders towards a "Growth Mindset"
 1. Nothing is impossible
-2. Focus on creating good habits
+2. Focus on the things you can control
-3. Learn from mistakes.
-Failure is necessary in order to grow
+3. Stop being afraid of what can go wrong.
+Start being excited about what can go right.

 ## New Changes to my readme file.